 - Genetics – A family history of arthritis or other abnormal joint conditions increases your risk.

-After you understand what causes bone spurs and your doctor has confirmed a diagnosis, he or she will likely suggest that you try managing your symptoms non-surgically with a course of conservative treatment.
+After you understand what causes bone spurs and your physician has confirmed a diagnosis, he or she will likely suggest that you try managing your symptoms non-surgically with a course of conservative treatment.
 This might include intermittent rest, behavior modification, physical therapy, hot-cold compresses, yoga, or the use of pain medication, among others.
 If weeks or months of these methods prove ineffective and you’re searching for an alternative to highly invasive, open spine surgery, contact Laser Spine Institute.
 We offer a variety of minimally invasive, outpatient procedures that utilize state-of-the-art endoscopic technology.
 To find out if you could be a candidate, and for a complimentary review of your MRI or CT scan, contact Laser Spine Institute today.